SOLUTION · MANUFACTURING

 FAQ

 Yes.
 Inference runs entirely on an edge device next to the line with no dependence on external connectivity, so inspection keeps working when the plant loses its network.
-Images and results can be configured to never leave the building—processed and stored locally only—to meet security and trade-secret requirements.
+Images and results can be configured to never leave the building, processed and stored locally only, to meet security and trade-secret requirements.

 We trigger reject signals and write inspection records through PLC I/O, OPC UA, or your existing MES API, without changing your line control logic.
-We confirm the integration points with your automation and IT teams on-site during the first week so AI judgments slot seamlessly into your current process.
+We confirm the integration points with your automation and IT teams on-site during the first week so AI judgments slot cleanly into your current process.

 Most factories start without clean labeled data, and that's normal.
 We help collect and label real NG samples on-site, use model strategies suited to limited data to get the first line working, and then keep improving accuracy as samples accumulate in production.